World Wide Web version prepared by G. P. Moss

 Mile End Road, London, E1 4NS, UK

 This version of the Periodic table is based on that recommended by the Commission on the Nomenclature of Inorganic Chemistry and published in IUPAC Nomenclature of Inorganic Chemistry, Recommendations 2005.
 Atomic weights are quoted to five significant figures.
 For more precise values see the table of 2011 recommended values (see Pure Appl.
 Chem., 2013, 85, 1047-1078) and for the 2013 changes see ciaaw or IUPAC website or Chem.
 Int.
 2013, 35(6), 17-18.
 For elements with no stable nuclides the mass of the longest-lived isotope has been quoted in brackets.
 However three such elements (Th, Pa, and U) do have a characteristic terrestrial isotopic composition, and for these an atomic weight is tabulated.
-The names for elements 113, 115, 117 and 118 are temporary and are based on the 1978 recommendations (see Pure Appl.
+The names for elements above 118 may be referred to by temporary names based on the 1978 recommendations (see Pure Appl.
 Chem., 1979, 51, 381-384).
 The discovery of elements 113, 115, 117 and 118 have been verified by IUPAC.
 Their proposed names are nihonium (Nh), moscovium (Mc), tennessine (Ts) and oganesson (Og) IUPAC News Announcement.

 Return to IUPAC Chemical Nomenclature home page